 If you don’t know about Stranger Things which is on Netflix and you are a kid that grew up during the 1980’s, you really do need to watch it.
 It is like a combination of the Goonies, which starred Sean Astin (pictured here, first on left), and the X-Files which was a science fiction/fantasy show in the 1990’s.
 All throughout the show are references to 80’s culture.
-So if you are a kid of 80’s or like 80’s culture it is a fun show to watch (or binge watch).
+So if you are a kid of 80’s or like 80’s culture, it is a fun show to watch (or binge watch) on Netflix.

 BASIC Programming Fact or Fiction

-In this scene from Stranger Things, Bob, a fellow who knows computing systems, gets on an IBM computer to attempt to get into the system that controls the security to unlock doors in the facility they are located.
+In this scene from Stranger Things, season 2: “The Mind Flayer”, Bob, a fellow who knows computing systems, gets on an IBM computer to attempt to get into the system that controls the security to unlock doors in the facility they are located.
 So he boots up (geek speak for ‘turning on’) the computer and begins to work in a version of BASIC (an early programming language) that was available on IBM computers.

 Enter “hero-nerd”…YES!
 He runs the code, unlocks the doors, and they move on to the next challenge!